emmercm/www/src/projects.md

 A script to build and install the [Raspberry Pi Foundation kernel](https://github.com/raspberrypi/linux) headers from source.

-Kernel headers are used for compiling code that interfaces with the kernel such as drivers.
+Kernel headers are used for compiling code that interfaces with the kernel, such as drivers.

 ### [rpi-backports](https://github.com/emmercm/rpi-backports)